ITP-175-FA18/syllabus/markup-languages.md

 ## HyperText Markup Language - HTML

-There are more than 1 markup languages out there, but for the purpose of this course, we're going to learn HTML, HyperText Markup Language.
+There is more than one markup language out there, but for the purpose of this course, we're going to learn HTML, HyperText Markup Language.
 HTML is the language used to describe things on a web page.
-It works very differently from the rest of the programming languages we'll learn about in this course and is commonly used alongside them
+It works very differently from the rest of the programming languages we'll learn about in this course and is commonly used alongside them.

 While HTML doesn't have many of the concepts covered last week, like variables, `Javascript`, `Python`, or `Ruby` can be used to store variables that are displayed to users in a website or web application using `HTML`.
 That may sound overly complicated in theory, but it allows each language to be specialized in its purposed and used for what it is good at, rather than have to serve all purposes, all the time.

-1. Login and click the orange `START` button on [Codecademy's Learn HTML][1].
+1. Login and click the orange `START` button on [Codecademy's Learn HTML][1] course.
 Complete the first 2 modules in this course:

 * Introduction to HTML
 * Tables